Project Background for Clean Mobility Options

 History of Project Funding, Allocations, and Key Activities

-The CMO concept originated as the “Targeted Car Sharing and Mobility Options in Disadvantaged Communities (DACs) Pilot Project” in the FY 2014-15 Funding Plan.
+The CMO concept originated as the “Targeted Car Sharing and Mobility Options in Disadvantaged Communities (DAC) Pilot Project” in the FY 2014-15 Funding Plan.
 CMO as a dedicated funding category began with the FY 2017-18 Funding Plan.
 The following is a chronological history of project funding and activities by fiscal year (FY).

 - FY 2014-15: